NickLaufer/NSSA-Lab-3/README.md

 DNSEnumeration is a Powershell script that enumerates through a given text file and resolves the hostnames within that file.
 The script uses the Resolve-DnsName commandlet to resolve the hostnames to IP addresses.

-## *OSdetect:*
+## *OSClassification:*

-OSdetect is a Python script that, through a given text file containing a list of IP addresses, performs OS fingerprinting/detection by using the Time To Live (TTL) values of popular operating systems.
+OSClassification is a Python script that, through a given text file containing a list of IP addresses, performs OS fingerprinting/detection by using the Time To Live (TTL) values of popular operating systems.